 Our tour begins by going to the Acropolis.
 Before we get to the Acropolis we will visit the Philopappus hill where we get a great view of the Acropolis.
 If you are someone who loves taking photos this is definitely the spot.
 The Philopappus hill is surrounded with many olive trees and you get a great overview of Athens.
 Then I will take you to the entrance of the Acropolis.
 You take the time you need to tour the Parthenon, the Acropolis Museum, the Temple of Athens Nike and other fascinating and historic sites on the 'Sacred Rock' overlooking the city of Athens.
 There is an entrance fee for the Acropolis which is 12 Euros per person.
 With this ticket you get to see 5 other archaeological sites.
-These sites are: the Dionysus theatre, the stills of Olympian Zeus, the Roman Agora, the Greek Agora and the Keramikos.
+These sites are: the Theater of Dionysus, the Temple of Olympian Zeus, the Roman Agora, the Greek Agora and the Keramikos.
 Besides these archaeological sites we will visit the National archaeological museum which is one of the best museums in the world.
 If time permits we will also visit some of the most important museums in Athens: the museum of Cycladic art and the Benaki museum.

 Of course while touring we will see some monuments such as the Academy, the University and our National Library.
 Another important monument we will see is the 'Marathon man' which is made of fiber glass and is located across the Hilton hotel.
 It was built in dedication to the Greek soldier Phidippides who in 490 BC ran from the town of Marathon to Athens (about 26 miles) to announce that the Persians had been defeated.
 He shouted 'NENIKIKAMEN!' which means 'WE WON!' in ancient Greek and collapsed of exhaustion and died.